Related videos:

 The largest seizure in the history of Miami Gardens

-The state attorney Katherine Fernandez Rundle emphasized the significance of the discovery:
+State Attorney Katherine Fernandez Rundle emphasized the significance of the discovery:

 The charges against the couple

-This case adds to a series of significant drug operations in South Florida so far in 2026: in May, the Coast Guard seized 900 pounds of cocaine valued at 6.7 million dollars near Key Biscayne.
+This case adds to a series of large drug operations in South Florida so far in 2026: in May, the Coast Guard seized 900 pounds of cocaine valued at 6.7 million dollars near Key Biscayne.

 Filed under: